tekgourou/SecureX-Workflow-Microsoft_Graph_Alert_to_Casebook/README.md

 # Main workflows:

-- Events - Cisco Secure Access Fraud _ Deny auth.json
+- Events - Microsoft Graph Security.json from this repo

-This workflow will fetch Duo FRAUD logs detail from a Duo Fraud Email alert and Deny logs every 1hour.
-Detail will be parse to create a casebook and sigthings in SecureX platform.
+This workflow will fetch Microsoft Graph Security Events every 1hour.
+Detail will be parse to create a casebook SecureX platform and identifying observables when possible.

 ![image](./img/Screen_Shot_workflow.png)
 <br/>